INQUIRIES & RESOLUTION PROCESS

 DEADLINE FOR APPEALS AND INQUIRIES

-If you wish to make an inquiry you must fill out the Assessment Review Board Inquiry Form for Alberta located on the Alberta Municipal Affairs website.
+If you wish to make an inquiry you must fill out the Assessment Review Board Complaint Form below.

 If you fail to complete and submit the form within the 60-day period from when the assessment notices have been distributed by mail or fail to correctly fill out the form in its entirety, there is no guarantee the assessment review board will hear your case.